A Wrinkle in Time: IT

-"IT" is the telepathic brain that controls the planet of Camazotz.
-IT appears as a giant-sized, disembodied human brain, housed in a transparent jar.
-While IT usually speaks through one of its pawns (such as the Man with Red Eyes) IT can speak directly to people via telepathy.
+Giant telepathic disembodied human brain that controls the planet of Camazotz; speaks through its pawn, the Man with Red Eyes, or via telepathy.
 IT is either an avatar or a servant of The Black Thing.

 The Black Thing

-The Black Thing, a formless, shadowy being, is the source of all evil in the universe.
+The source of all evil in the universe.
+A formless, shadowy being.

 Secondary characters

 Dr. Alexander "Alex" Murry

-Alex Murry, the father of the Murry children, is a physicist who is researching tesseracts and their relation to the mysteries of the space / time continuum.
+Father of the Murry children, and a physicist who is researching tesseracts and their relation to the mysteries of the space-time continuum.
 At the start of the novel, he has been missing for some time.

 Dr. Katherine "Kate" Murry

-Katherine Murry, the mother of the Murry children, is a microbiologist.
-She is considered beautiful by the Murry children and others, having "flaming red hair", creamy skin, and violet eyes with long dark lashes.
+Mother of the Murry children, and a microbiologist, she is considered beautiful by the Murry children and others.